CAFDataProcessing/staging-service/staging-service/README.md

 `Default: false`

 #### CAF_STAGING_SERVICE_FILE_AGE_THRESHOLD
 How old an inprogress batch is allowed to be before it is deleted as stale.
-This is measured in milliseconds.
+This is measured in milliseconds and defaults to one hour.
 `Default: 3600000`

 #### CAF_STAGING_SERVICE_FILE_CLEAN_UP_INTERVAL
-How often the staging service should run the clean up of stale batch files.
-This is measured in milliseconds.
+How long the service should wait between the completion of one clean up run and starting another, this is measured in milliseconds and defaults to one day.
 `Default: 86400000`

 ### Logging Configuration